S. Rajaratnam School of International Studies (RSIS)

 (c) The critical thinking skills essential for the crafting of the national security policies and defence strategies, as well as private sector security policies.

 The M.Sc.
-(Strategic Studies) programme will cover a broad spectrum of issues, including:
+(Strategic Studies) programme has been specifically designed to cover a broad spectrum of issues, including:

 (a) The key concepts and issues underpinning defence polices and strategies;